 Connecting Your Home or Business

 The network is being built through Coralville, but not to homes and businesses.
 Residents and businesses can opt to get connected to services from MetroNet or ImOn Communications.
-Both companies indicated that fiber-to-home service will be made available as individual areas are built out, but full build-out of Coralville won’t be completed until sometime in 2023.
+Both companies plan to make fiber-to-home service available as individual areas are built out, but full build-out of Coralville won’t be completed until sometime in 2023.

 There is no requirement for residents or businesses to sign up for fiber-to-home service once construction is complete.
 Each company owns and manages their network to bring a reliable connection throughout Coralville.